ApostolosTsimogiannis/DS.2/README.md

 # DS.2 RC Helicopter
-DS.2 is a mostly printable 570 size RC helicopter for acrobatic and 3D flight All files are downloadable for users to build this heli.
+DS.2 is a mostly printable 570 size RC helicopter for acrobatic and 3D flight.

+All files are downloadable for users to build this heli.
 Read the manual section for a complete build instruction.
 <br>